blaklites/fb/README.rst

 4. The Helper Methods
 ======================

 As of version 0.4.0, there is one helper method, **show_fields()**.
 Using this method, it is possible to view the structure of the objects returned by Facebook.
-This will help further to manipulate the fetched objects for individual needs.
+This will help further manipulate the fetched objects for individual needs.

 Examples